 You may have come across the term ‘color of title’ during your research into squatter’s rights.
 Essentially, color of title means that the ownership of the property is not ‘regular’.
 The owner is missing one of more of the correct legal documents, memorials, or registrations.

-In South Dakota, a squatter must have color of title in order to make an adverse possession claim.
-They must hold color of title for the entire time that they occupy the property, so they have to believe that they belong on the property or have some proof that they do.
+In South Dakota, a squatter must have color of title to make an adverse possession claim.
+They must hold color of title for the entire time that they occupy the property, so they believe that they belong on the property or have some proof that they do.